Cornerd/insight-journal/docs/prd.md

    * **NFR6: Security (API Key Handling):** The application should prompt users to configure their OpenAI API key securely (e.g., via environment variables in a deployed version, or direct input for local testing).
    * **NFR7: UI Performance:** The UI should be smooth and responsive, with light animations, especially during AI processing.
    * **NFR8: Accessibility (Basic):** The application should aim for basic web accessibility, ensuring usability for a broad range of users.
+   * **NFR9: Token Optimization:** The application should minimize OpenAI API token usage through intelligent caching and content change detection to reduce costs.
+   * **NFR10: Real-time State Management:** The application should provide real-time feedback on AI analysis status with proper loading states and progress indicators.
+   * **NFR11: Data Persistence:** AI analysis results should be automatically saved and persist across browser sessions without user intervention.

    ---